 Who We Are

-We are committed to encouraging our community to participate in the centuries-long traditions of gardening and seed saving.
 Our goals are to help people become successful gardeners and seed savers, increase our sustainability and capacity to grow wholesome food, and foster a culture of sharing.

 We a collaborative project of the Door County Library, Door County Master Gardeners Association, The Community’s Garden, Extension Door County, and Wild Ones of the Door Peninsula.
 And volunteers like you!